 16. Dublin, Ireland

 Dublin is probably the best city in the world to experience true pub culture.
 Spend a weekend in Dublin enjoying a Guinness or two.
 I guarantee you’ll have the time of your life.

 Perhaps even take a self guided tour of the Guinness Storehouse to learn about that pint you’re enjoying?

-After a late night, why not spend an afternoon lounging around in one of the many vibrant, lush, green spaces throughout the city of Dublin.
+After a late night, spend an afternoon lounging in one of the many vibrant, lush, green spaces throughout the city.
 Phoenix Park is the biggest and most popular.

-If historical library’s are your thing, you’ll definitely want to stop by the library at Trinity College.
+If historical library’s are your thing, stop by the library at Trinity College.
 It’s basically the mother of all libraries.
-What better way to spend a cool or rainy morning as a solo female traveller in Ireland?
+What better way to spend a cool or rainy morning in Ireland?